ynu-yangpeng/GLMC/README.md

 [1] Jianggang Zhu, ZhengWang, Jingjing Chen, Yi-Ping Phoebe Chen, and Yu-Gang Jiang.
 Balanced contrastive learning for long-tailed visual recognition.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 6908–6917, 2022.
 2, 3, 5, 6

-> Meanwhile, We supplemented the experiment on iNaturelist2018 and achieved the state-of-the-art.
+> 💥Meanwhile, We supplemented the experiment on iNaturelist2018 and achieved the state-of-the-art.

 ### iNaturelist2018
 | Method | Model | Many | Med | Few | All | model |